spatialos/gdk-for-unity/docs/projects/fps/tutorial.md

 }
 ```

-Additionally, add the following line at the top of the file to ensure that the `Vector3f` type can be resolved:
+Additionally, add the following line at the top of the file to ensure that the `Vector3f` namespace can be resolved:

 ```csharp
 using Improbable;